 If it’s one of the “usual suspects” like the USA, Australia or a Western European country, the only thing that IPAs can usually achieve is encouraging businesses towards certain regions or cities.

 However, if it’s a less well-known destination, specific “Reasons Why” need to be explained — spelling out the country’s unique advantages (and, of course, any incentives on offer) — to wake up potential investors to the opportunities.

 So, as what’s attractive and what’s not is clearly not the same for every business, IPAs need to research which businesses they want to reach and adapt their message for each.
 Those will be the companies that can clearly benefit from the specific advantages of the country.
 Then they need to find the decision makers in those companies.
 It’s much harder work and it’s much less visible, but it’s worthwhile.

 Once the targets are identified, I think it’s best to then invite them to small conferences specifically about the country or region, where the audience can give their undivided attention.

 Business people like group events because they have less fear of being pressurised — but at the same time, if it’s a small group in an attractive venue, it will feel more exclusive and attendees will pay more attention.

 While audience participation and networking are important, there should always be a quality agenda of presentations to justify going to the event.

-This is an area ICC have been working in recently.
-Whilst for our international expansion clients we consider all 195 countries of the world, we also see great benefit in them learning more and meeting professionals from their potential expansion countries through these events.
+This is an area I’ve worked in in the last few years.
+Whilst when I’m talking to business people about international expansion, we’ll consider all 195 countries of the world, I also see great benefit in them learning more and meeting professionals from their potential expansion countries through these events.
 And IPAs can leave a lot of finding the audience and organising the event to a specialist who understands their mission and can achieve the results they want far more cost-effectively.